coding-to-music/imdb-scraper/README.md

 Today we’re going to look at how you can start scraping with Puppeteer for NodeJs

-Featured on

 This article was featured already on multiple pages such as:

-Javascript Daily’s Twitter
+- Javascript Daily’s Twitter

-NodeJs Weekly – Issue #279
+- NodeJs Weekly – Issue #279

-Thank you to everyone! 🔥

-Table of contents

-What is Puppeteer?
-Setup of the project
-Installing dependencies
-Preparing the example
-Building the IMDB Scraper
-How to run it
-Via the terminal
-Via an editor ( VSCode )
-How to visually debug with Puppeteer
-Scraping dynamically rendered pages
-More debugging tips
-Slowing down everything
-Making use of an integrated debugger;
-Bonus snippets
-Taking screenshots
-Connecting to a proxy
-Navigating to new pages
-What you shouldn’t do
-Resources to Learn
-Want to learn more?
 ## What is Puppeteer?
 Puppeteer is a library created for NodeJs which basically gives you the ability to control everything on the Chrome or Chromium browser, with NodeJs.